jaymehta132/IITB-RISC-23/README.md

 ## Project Group

 This project is to be completed by a group of four students.
-- 'Jay Mehta'
+- Jay Mehta
-- 'Jainam Ravani'
+- Jainam Ravani
-- 'Kshitij Vaidya'
+- Kshitij Vaidya
-- 'Adit Srivastava'
+- Adit Srivastava